QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 Note that the script uses :py:class:`qmi.utils.context_managers.start_stop` to start and stop the QMI framework.
 This is just a convenient way to make sure that ``qmi.start()`` and ``qmi.stop()`` will always be called.
 Similarly, the `QMI_Instrument` objects are equipped with context managers that open and close the the instrument, calling ``nsg.open()`` and ``nsg.close()`` at the creation and destruction of the instance.

-..
-I wonder why the `Context` object is not a context manager itself, like the instruments, instead requiring this external function to perform the basic starting and stopping management?

 .. note::
     Some users prefer to invoke scripts from an interactive Python session,